CAI Training Courses

-Our programme is designed for participants who have prior experience in the design, installation and maintenance of TV and satellite reception and relay systems and who would like to update their knowledge of Integrated Reception Systems (IRS).
+Our programme is designed for participants who have prior experience in the installation of simple TV reception equipment (TV Aerial & Satellite ) an who with to update their knowledge of simple IRS.

 Our programme is suitable for anyone who is installing aerials and is not fully conversant with the current standard (IEC 60728-11:2010) and CAI Code of Practice 3 - Electrical Safety Requirements for Signal Reception Systems (Excluding CATV).

 Our programme is suitable for participants involved in the TV/RF distribution industry with a desire to learn the developments of Fibre Optic Technology focusing on Fibre Integrated Reception Systems (FIRS).
 A reasonable understanding of conventional IRS would be beneficial but not absolutely necessary.

 Our programme is suitable for participants with a basic level understanding of electronics, frequency bandwidths and signal distribution techniques in single dwelling properties.
 It is assumed that participants have practical experience in the installation of terrestrial and satellite antennas as well as signal measurements parameters associated with both these areas.